ndthanhdev/mcp-browser-kit/README.md

    - Check the [Compatibility table](#compatibility-table) below to see which build (M2 or M3) is compatible with your browser
    - Note that M2 builds offer more functionality than M3 builds, so prefer M2 if your browser supports both

-3. Download and unzip the latest compatible build from [The Latest Release](https://github.com/ndthanhdev/mcp-browser-kit/releases/latest).
+3. Download the latest compatible build from [The Latest Release](https://github.com/ndthanhdev/mcp-browser-kit/releases/latest).

 4. [Load the extension](#load-extension) into a compatible browser and enable it.